Description

 Author

-William Smalley is a British architect known for his distinctive design language, which integrates a reverence for tradition with uncompromising minimalism.
+William Smalley is a British architect known for his distinctive design language, which integrates a reverence for tradition with uncompromising refinement.
 Included in House & Garden's current Top 100 and described in The Times as “one of the hottest architects in the world right now,” Smalley's current work includes projects in the United Kingdom, New York, and the French Alps.

 Harry Crowder